apache/nuttx/configs/samv71-xult/README.txt

         driver testing.
 It has no network.
       - netnsh.
 This configuration is focused on network testing and has only limited command support.
+      - module.
+A simple stripped down configuration that was used for testing NuttXOS modules.
       - mxtxplnd.
 This configuration is identical to the nsh configuration but assumes that you have a maXTouch Xplained Pro LCD attached and includes extra tests for the touchscreen and LCD.